-But potty training has its own frustrations and challenges.
-We asked OXOnians who are parents to think back to that oh-so fun, most-likely messy, time in their life for their best advice and tips for potty training toddlers.
+Potty training a toddler has its own frustrations and challenges.
+We asked OXOnians who are parents to think back to that oh-so fun, most-likely messy, time in their life for their best potty training tips and advice.
 Here’s what they said:

 Cover your Couches!

 Francoise on the Baking Team knows a thing or two about potty training; she’s a mother to three.
-She said, “With my oldest, who is also a boy, it took forever because he couldn’t care less.
+Her potty training tip: “With my oldest, who is also a boy, it took forever because he couldn’t care less.
 We eventually had to just let him roam around with no diaper on and cover the couches with sheets to allow him to feel the mess.”

 Whether it’s cheering and applause every time they succeed or creating a reward system, OXO parents agree that encouragement is key to successfully potty train.
 Francoise recommends a sticker chart.
 “Basically she would earn a certain sticker for #1, another one for #2 and another one for wiping.
 They would go on a chart and that was its own reward,” she said.

 Distractions are Helpful

 Letting your child focus on something else, like a book or games on a tablet, is helpful when toddlers are trying to use the bathroom themselves.
 “Letting them focus on something else often gets things moving,” Maryann, Art Director said.